gbmhunter/blog/content/pcb-design/component-packages/sot-323-component-package/_index.md

 This package is a little confusing because it shares two common names, the SOT-323-x and the SC-70-x.
 And it also can have a different pitch (the SOT-323-8, aka SC-70-8 or SC8 has a 0.5mm pitch).
 It has a lead-pitch double that of the SOT-363.

 If the pin number isn't specified, it is likely to be the 3 pin variant (this is the most common).
+The SOT-323 package has a significantly smaller PCB footprint than the SOT-23.

 ## SOT-323-3